Lebanon Plantation: Early history

 Native Americans have probably inhabited the area on at least a semi-annual basis for thousands of years, as indicated by oyster shell deposits excavated in the vicinity.
 By the time European explorers arrived in the area in the 16th century, the area was claimed by the Yuchi and the Creek tribe.
 When the first permanent English colonists landed at what is now Savannah in 1733, the area was part of the domain of the Yamacraw, a detached branch of the Creeks, although the area was apparently uninhabited at the time.
 James Oglethorpe, the leader of these English colonists, maintained a friendly relationship with the Yamacraw chief Tomochichi, and managed to peacefully acquire the Savannah area and the lands in its vicinity.

 Throughout the late 17th-century, Spain (which had established itself in Florida in the previous century) retained loose control over the Georgia coast via Native American allies.
-This inevitably brought them into conflict with the growing English colonies to the north, namely North Carolina and South Carolina.
-In 1702, South Carolina governor James Moore led an expedition against Spanish settlements in Florida and, en route, raided and destroyed the Spanish Native American missions off the Georgia coast.
+This inevitably brought them into conflict with the growing English colonies to the north, namely Carolina.
+In 1702, Carolina governor James Moore led an expedition against Spanish settlements in Florida and, en route, raided and destroyed the Spanish Native American missions off the Georgia coast.
 While Spain still claimed the coast and islands, the area was largely abandoned, creating a buffer zone between Spanish Florida and the English Carolinas.

 In the early 1730s, the English decided to colonize the islands between the Carolinas and Florida.
 A charter was granted in 1732, and the first colonists set sail in the same year.
 The English colonists that arrived at Savannah in 1733 formed the core of what would eventually become the colony and state of Georgia.